CMSgov/ab2d-website/setup-instructions.md

 ---
 layout: api-docs
-title:  "Setup Instructions"
+page_title: "Setup Instructions"
+seo_title: ""
 description: "Set up curl and jq on your system to begin using the AB2D Medicare API and access your enrollees’ claims data."
 permalink: /setup-instructions
 in-page-nav: true
 ---

-# {{ page.title }}
+# {{ page.page_title }}

 curl and jq are tools you can use to access the AB2D [sandbox]({{ '/access-test-claims-data' | realtive_url }}) and [production]({{ '/access-production-claims-data' | realtive_url }}) environments. curl comes preinstalled on some operating systems.
 In a terminal, type `curl –version` to check if it’s installed.